iholtea/getarr-tutorial/invoice-backend/readme.txt

 	As a last resort, it may be possible to break the cycle automatically by setting spring.main.allow-circular-references to true.

+TODOs

+	1. Create custom exceptions to control the flow between data repository layer and service layer. jdbcTmpl.queryForObject seems to throw EmptyResultDataAccessException if data not found.
+Create a DbDataNotFound exception to re-throw to service layer

+	2. Do not have any application logic into the data repository implementation Just do CRUD operations and move any logic to service layer

+	3.	add User DTO as per DTO pattern so we do not operate is the db model AppUser which contains the password.
+		To check - probably the AppUser is needed just for register/insert operation ( possibly for changing password also )

 ///// Post request